aptise/peter_sslers/README.md

 Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.

-Peter combines an ACME v2 client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy certificates.
+Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy certificates.

 The client supported ACME v1 until version `0.4.0`.

-Only ACME v2 is currently supported.
+**Only ACME V2 is now supported.**
+**Only LetsEncrypt is supported as a target ACME Server.**

 Peter's core tool is a lightweight database-backed `Pyramid` application that can: